aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/_index.md

 title: "How to Open GZip Archive and Other Compression Techniques with Aspose.Zip for .NET"
 linktitle: "How to Open GZip Archive"
 second_title: "Aspose.Zip .NET API for Files Compression & Archiving"
-description: "Learn how to open GZip archive and master other compression techniques with Aspose.Zip for .NET.
-Boost your .NET apps with memory streams, LZMA, and password‑protected ZIPs."
+description: "Learn how to open gzip archive, how to set zip password, and other compression techniques with Aspose.Zip for .NET.
+Boost your .NET apps with memory streams, LZMA, and per‑entry passwords."
-date: 2025-12-17
+date: 2026-02-28
 weight: 27
 url: /net/other-compression-techniques/
 ---